omichels/omichels.github.io/zerodowntime-aks.md

 6. The next step is simple, just uncordon all nodes in the node pool *default* and drain each node in node pool *second*

 7. Finally you can upgrade the node pool *second* or just delete it.
-But be aware that you need at least one node pool in the status of +System*
+But be aware that you need at least one node pool in the status of *System*

 `$ az aks nodepool update --resource-group rg-aks-test --cluster-name k8scluster --mode System`